WEST AFRICAN DRUMMING

 KOFI KUNKPE Traditional Master Drummer

-In Term 2 children will have the opportunity to participate in a series of 7 sessions with Kofi Kunkpe, experiencing traditional drumming, dancing, songs and culture from Ghana and other West African countries.
+In Term 2 students will have the opportunity to participate in a series of 7 sessions with Kofi Kunkpe, experiencing traditional drumming, dancing, songs and culture from Ghana and other West African countries.
 This experience will commence with a performance by Kofi and other West African artists, and a cultural presentation to help the children contextualise the learning.
 The 7 week sequence of drumming sessions will conclude with each learning neighbourhood showcasing their learning through a performance.

 Thursday 24 March, 1:20-2:20pm: Cultural presentation & Performance – Kofi Kunkpe and other West African performers